Adaptive Non-parametric Estimation of Mean and Autocovariance in Regression with Dependent Errors: Introduction

-One group of methods consists of making an explicit, parametric assumption on the correlation structure, e.g., assuming that errors follow an ARMA$(p,q)$ process.
+Hence, there is a need for an approach that allows for correct smoothing of the mean over a large family of possible auto-covariance functions.
+Available methods rely on an explicit, parametric assumption on the correlation structure, e.g., assuming that $\{\epsilon_i\}_{i=1}^n$ follows an ARMA$(p,q)$ process.
 Once $r$ is parametrised, the usual smoothing parameter selection criteria are adjusted to incorporate $r$ and both $f$ and $r$ are estimated simultaneously.
-For example, \cite{Hart:1994} introduces a time series cross-validation for $f$ estimated by kernel estimators and assuming errors to follow an $AR(p)$ process, see also \cite{Altman:1990} and \cite{hall2003using}. \cite{Kohn:1992} use spline smoothing for estimation of $f$ and general ARMA$(p,q)$ model for the errors, estimating all parameters from either generalised cross validation or maximum likelihood.
-Similar ideas are employed in \cite{Wang:1998}, \cite{Durban:2003} and \cite{Krivobokova:2007}.
+For example, \cite{Hart:1994} introduces a time series cross-validation for $f$ estimated by kernel estimators assuming errors to follow an AR(p) process, see also \cite{Altman:1990} and \cite{hall2003using}. \cite{Kohn:1992} use spline smoothing for estimation of $f$ and a general ARMA$(p,q)$ model for the errors, estimating all parameters from either generalised cross validation or maximum likelihood.
+Similar ideas are employed in \cite{Wang:1998}.
+This approach does allow for simultaneous estimation of $f$ and $r$, but is limited to parametric models for $r$.
+Of course, the true correlation structure might be much more complex than any parametric one and if the parametric model for the error process is misspecified, then the estimator of $f$ is strongly affected.
+More importantly, in practice it is difficult to select and verify a parametric model for $r$, if the mean function $f$ is unknown.

 Smoothing with low-rank splines and an ARMA$(p,q)$ model for the residuals is implemented in the {\tt gamm} function of the R package {\sl mgcv}.
-This function has been used to estimate hourly loads in the right plot of Figure \ref{fig:intro}, assuming that the errors follow an $AR(1)$ process.
-This approach makes for computationally attractive algorithms, and the impact of the correlation structure on the estimation of the regression function is clearer.
-However, there are several drawbacks.
-First, the true correlation structure might be much more complex than any parametric one, which is especially problematic if the focus is on estimation of $r$.
-Moreover, if the correlation structure is indeed misspecified, then estimators of $f$ are typically strongly affected and perhaps even inconsistent.
-Maximum likelihood methods do seem to be more robust to misspecification, see~\cite{Krivobokova:2007}.
-More importantly, in practice there is no information on $r$ is available and some strategies for the selection of a parametric model for $r$ (its type and order) are needed.
+This function has been used to estimate hourly loads in the right plot of Figure \ref{fig:intro}, assuming that the errors follow an AR(1) process.
+However, it is difficult to verify if this model is appropriate for the data at hand.
+For more detailed analysis of this dataset see Section~\ref{sec:examples}.